DanielMartensson/Open-SAE-J1939/README.md

 ```

 The build can also be configurable.
 You can set the target platform
-with the TARGET_PLATFORM define, as established above.
+with the OPENSAE_J1939_TARGET_PLATFORM define, as established above.
 You can also set some more detailed behaviour of the inner
 workings of the stack with compile time definitions.
 The project follows an embedded-target philosophy, where memory